ez0bappa/weather-app/README.md

 > Step 3: npm run dev

+> NOTES: Weather API Official docs : http://api.weatherapi.com

 ## App description:

 1. Weather App:
      Weather App: We can simply check specific weather location.
 Search box helps to search weather data according to specific location entered in search box.

-## Weather API Official docs : http://api.weatherapi.com

 2. Budget calculator App:
      Budget App, where we can simply have a budget like specification where we have a total amount and from that totam amount we put how much expenses we have and how much we have left amout.